 How a Tax Lien Affects You

-A tax lien might not seem like a big deal, at least on paper.
+Depending on your situation, a tax lien may not immediately seem like a significant concern on paper.
 The IRS is simply stating that you owe the debt.
 Unless you want to sell a property, it seems like it will have little impact on your daily life.
-The reality is that a tax lien is something to avoid if you can.
-It can affect your credit and interfere with the sale of your home or other property.
+The reality is that a tax lien can affect your credit and interfere with the sale of your home or other property.
+For these reasons, you should avoid letting a lien go into effect if possible.
+If you’ve received an NFTL, you should pursue removing it right away.

 Some of the ways a tax lien can affect you include:

-• It can be time-consuming: If the IRS puts a lien on your property, you can end up spending a lot of time working with the agency.
-You might need to spend hours on hold or spend a lot of time traveling back and forth to a tax office.
-Similarly, a tax officer might visit you at home or in your office.
+• It can be time-consuming: If the IRS puts a lien on your property, you will need to invest valuable time into working with the agency to resolve it.
+You might need to spend hours on hold or make long commutes traveling back and forth to a tax office.
+Similarly, a tax officer might take the time to visit you at home or in your office.

 • It attaches to all of your assets: A federal tax lien doesn’t attach to just one piece of property.
 You can’t decide to have a lien on your home or car and nothing else, for example.
-The lien will be connected to everything you own, including real property, stocks and vehicles.
-If you purchase new property after the lien is in place, the new property will have a lien on it, too.
+The lien will apply to everything you own, including real property, stocks and vehicles.
+If you purchase new property after the lien is in place, those assets will have a lien on them, too.

 • It can hurt your credit: Although federal tax liens don’t appear on credit reports, the lien is public information and is easy for creditors to find when they pull your credit.
 Your credit score won’t take a dive, but your ability to get a loan or other type of credit might drop.